 As indicated above, there are 2 ways the Columns block can be used:

 - To organize the flow of your texts (in a blog post or on the regular page).

 When organizing text into columns, e.g. within a blog post, you’re increasing readability and making your website more transparent & user friendly.

 However, when you use Columns block to nest other blocks, such as images, texts and buttons, you’re altering the entire layout of your chosen page and creating new designs.

 After inserting a Column block onto the page, choose how many columns you want.
 It can be any amount from 2 to 6 columns.
 Then you can start typing your text or adding blocks into each column.

 Alignment of the content of your column block can be set separately for the entire block as well as individual columns.
-You can even choose the proportion of column’s width.
+You can even choose the proportion of the column’s width.
 This way, one column can be wider than another.

-Let’s talk about header of your website.
+Let’s talk about the header of your website.
 It’s a section that defines the first impression when someone comes to your homepage.
 Kind of important, isn’t it?
 And did you know that Cover block can be used as a header on any of your pages?

 Cover is the core WordPress blocks that helps you impress your web visitors.
 Especially when it is used right, or better to say, when it’s neatly integrated within your web design.